US leading Indicators: Indicating Recovery Is Not Real

 Crash or Correction?

 While the stock market may continue to trend higher for a bit longer, the first subtle signs of a possible market correction or crash are emerging.
 This does not mean that the stock market will crash tomorrow, but it is essential to be aware of these signs and prepare accordingly.
 As we have seen before, a market crash should be viewed as a long-term buying opportunity.
-Therefore, instead of panicking, investors should keep a level head and focus on long-term growth.
+Therefore, investors should keep a level head and focus on long-term growth instead of panicking.

 Contrarian trading involves buying stocks when they are undervalued and selling them when they are overvalued, and it requires discipline and a long-term perspective.
 Additionally, using mass psychology and contrarian investing can help deal with the wrong data coming from US leading economic indicators such as the Baltic Dry index and unemployment rate.